Pomax/browser-based-web-editor/README.md

 - Once that's done, close the command prompt, WSL, and quit (really quit, not close-and-minimize) Docker Desktop.
 - Reopen Docker Desktop.
 Check the builders.
 F'ing magic, it worked, it'll now use linux containers just like every other OS, which is what it should have been using in the first place.

-## Caddy?
+## What's caddy?

-Caddy's a general purpose server (similar to Nginx) that automatically handles HTTPS, and lets us set up bindings for things like https://yourproject.localhost rather than having to guess at which port number a project is running on.
+Caddy is a general purpose server (similar to Nginx) that automatically handles HTTPS, and lets us set up bindings for things like https://yourproject.app.localhost rather than having to use completely useless http://localhost:someport URLs (where the port number will change any time you restart the server).
 Installing it on Linux or Mac is relatively easy (tell your package manager to install it.
 Done), but Windows is (of course) a bit more work:

 - Go to https://caddyserver.com/download, pick your windows platform, the click the blue download button.
 - Rename the resulting .exe to `caddy.exe`